JasonChow320/501_final_project/SPRINTS.md

 ## Sprint 3
+- [ ] Connect backend model with GUI
 - [ ] Decide on and implement preliminary database (Firebase, SQLite?)
 - [ ] Add wardrobe functionality to display user clothes
 - [ ] Add functionality to add Clothes objects to user database